Haroonabdulrazaq/Portfolio/README.md

 - Use semantic HTML tags.
 - Use CSS selectors correctly.
 - Use HTML elements box model (margin, padding, width, height).
-- Use industry-standard tools (flexbox) to place elements in the page.
+- Use industry-standard tools (flexbox & grid) to place elements in the page.
 - Ability to create UIs adaptable to different screen sizes using mediaqueries.
 - Apply front-end best practices.
 - Ability to create UIs adjusted to given designs.
-- Strong English written and verbal communication.
-- Ability to communicate information effectively to technical and non-technical people.
-- Ability to translate business requirements into software solutions.
-- Ability to work well in a fast-paced environment under deadlines.
-- Ability to perform tasks and complete projects with minimal supervision.

 # Getting Started 🚀